 - Don’t have to pay for carry-on bags/checked bags

-- The crew can tell when you are a standby and most will treat you like family and take care of you really well
+- The crew can tell when you are a standby (most airlines at least) and most will treat you like family.
+It’s an unsaid rule to treat our standbys like they are one of us.

 - Can travel to places you could normally never afford